beccam/katakoda-scenarios/java/intro.md

-In this scenario, you will learn the essential CQL commands needed to effectively write and read data to Apache Cassandra, using the included **cqlsh** tool.
+In this scenario, you will:

+* Connect to an Apache Cassandra™ instance with the DataStax Java driver
+* Use the driver to execute CQL statements against Apache Cassandra™ that do the following:
+  * Insert a user into a table
+  * Select that user back out
+  * Update the user's age
+  * Delete the user from the table
+* Process CQL query results programmatically